 Configure the system for agency-specific business processes by turning off this records-based sufficiency evaluation:

-How to track rates and frequencies without affecting payment
+For one rate/frequency.
+Select the Exclude from Pay Est field.
+See How to track rates and frequencies without affecting payment.

 The system provides the option to evaluate material sufficiency without affecting payment estimates.
 For example, when your agency performs independent assurance testing in pace with construction work, you may want to use the Sampling and Testing Status report to check progress, but you may not want to deduct from the contractor’s payment.
 To do this, select the Exclude From Pay Est checkboxfor the rate and frequency used to evaluate material sufficiency.